siddhi-io/siddhi/docs/documentation/siddhi-5.x/quckstart-5.x.md

 first event in the window is removed from memory.
 This ensures that the memory usage does not grow beyond a specific limit.
 There are also other implementations done in Siddhi  to reduce the memory consumption.
 For more information, see [Siddhi Architecture](http://siddhi.io/documentation/siddhi-5.x/architecture-5.x/).

-## 7. Running streaming application as a micro service
+## 7. Running streaming application as a microservice

-This step we will run above developed Siddhi application as a micro service utilizing docker.
+This step we will run above developed Siddhi application as a microservice utilizing docker.
 For othere available options please refer [here](https://siddhi-io.github.io/siddhi/documentation/siddhi-5.x/user-guide-5.x/#using-siddhi-in-various-environments).
 Here we will use siddhi-runner docker distribution.
 Follow below steps.

 * Install docker in your machine and start the daemon.([https://docs.docker.com/install/](https://docs.docker .com/install/))